-Once an LOI is validated and deemed complete, it is circulated by the Deputy Commissioner for Academic Affairs and Student Success to Academic Affairs Committee (AAC) and Strategic Planning Committee (SPC) members, public campus Chief Academic Officers (CAOs) and to AICUM representatives for comment.
+Once an LOI is validated and deemed complete, it is circulated by the Deputy Commissioner for Academic Affairs and Student Success to Academic Affairs Committee and Strategic Planning Committee members, public campus Chief Academic Officers (CAOs) and to the Association of Independent Colleges and Universities representatives for comment.
 The comment period extends for 20 business days.